Information Services and Disabled Users

 Suggestions and alternative formats

 We are happy for any feedback, comments and suggestions regarding facilities and services that Information Services provides for disabled students.
-If you have a point you would like to raise or if you require this document in an alternative format such as Braille, large print etc, please contact the Disability Information Officer.
+If you have a point you would like to raise or if you require this document in an alternative format such as Braille, large print etc, please contact the Head of Disability Information.